-Exchanges & Custodians should consider:

-- Implementing clear customer asset segregation with detailed records of beneficial ownership and real-time visibility into staking positions; - Avoiding use of customer assets for platform operations or other purposes; - Clearly defining ownership rights in user agreements with comprehensive risk disclosures explaining "unbonding" periods and potential slashing risks; - Including systems to track protocol versus platform-generated returns in compliance, maintaining audit trails for all customer transactions, and developing procedures for handling network forks, upgrades, and slashing events.
+Exchanges and custodians should consider implementing clear customer asset segregation with detailed records of beneficial ownership and real-time visibility into staking positions, while avoiding the use of customer assets for platform operations or other purposes.
+They should consider clearly defining ownership rights in user agreements with comprehensive risk disclosures explaining unbonding periods and potential slashing risks.

+Additionally, they should also consider including systems to track protocol versus platformgenerated returns in compliance, maintain audit trails for all customer transactions, and develop procedures for handling network forks, upgrades and slashing events.

-US Tax Considerations Regarding Staking
+U.S. Tax Considerations Regarding Staking

-Because the Statement is provided by the Staff of the SEC, it does not address U.S. tax implications.
-Unfortunately, staking through a U.S. delegate remains subject to significant tax uncertainty which market participants should bear in mind.
-In particular:
+Because the statement is provided by the SEC staff, it does not address U.S. tax implications.
+Unfortunately, staking through a U.S. delegate remains subject to significant tax uncertainty, which market participants should bear in mind.

-• ETFs and power to vary.
-A crypto exchange-traded fund (an "ETF") would fail to qualify as a grantor trust, and could instead be subject to U.S. corporate tax, if there were "a power under the trust agreement to vary the investment of the certificate holders," which the Internal Revenue Service (the "IRS") has defined as managerial power over the trusteed funds to take advantage of variations in the market.
-Because validators earn execution-layer staking rewards by conducting real-time auctions for block space, staking by a crypto
+ETFs and Power to Vary

+A crypto exchange-traded fund would fail to qualify as a grantor trust, and could instead be subject to U.S. corporate tax, if there were "a power under the trust agreement to vary the investment of the certificate holders," which the Internal Revenue Service has defined in Title 26 of the Code of Federal Regulations, Section 301.7701-4, as managerial power over the trusteed funds to take advantage of variations in the market.

-ETF might be viewed as an exercise of managerial power that violates the "no power to vary" requirement, even if the SEC views validation as ministerial.
+Because validators earn execution-layer staking rewards by conducting real-time auctions for block space, staking by a crypto ETF might be viewed as an exercise of managerial power that violates the no-power-to-vary requirement, even if the SEC views validation as ministerial.